 A cumulative thesis reports the scientific work done during the doctoral thesis using a set of research articles.
 In a cumulative thesis, the research articles (including supporting information/supplements) are an integral part of the thesis and have to be embedded in the scientific part of the thesis (like the chapters of a monograph).
 In addition to the research articles, an introduction, a list of references etc., a cumulative thesis must include an extended summary which has to go beyond the summary of the individual papers as it has to give an overarching discussion of the results described in the research articles.
-Although Figures may be taken from the papers, the text should be genuinely new and should not be taken from the text of the individual papers.
+Although figures may be taken from the publications, the text should be genuinely new and should not be taken from the text of the individual publications.
 The contributions of the author must be described for each article individually, according to the requirements of the Statute for Safeguarding Good Scientific Practice.

 A cumulative thesis must consist of at least two published or accepted publications.
 Only publications from journals with a peer review system will be considered.
 All additional publications might be in an earlier stage (in revision, submitted or in preparation).
 The version submitted cannot be changed or updated in the further course of the doctoral process, i.e. changes to the content as part of the publication process cannot be taken into account once the dissertation has been submitted.
 Only those articles qualify in which the doctoral student has made substantial contributions.
 The substantial contribution of the doctoral student to the respective articles must be confirmed by the supervisor of the thesis.
-This confirmation is requested by the doctoral office as part of the reviewing process.
+This confirmation is requested by the doctoral office as part of the evaluation process.
 In case of manuscripts being accepted but not yet published, a confirmation of acceptance must be provided at the time of thesis submission; to this end, it is also possible to submit a separate list with DOI links.

 For more information on writing a cumulative thesis, click here.Directives to write the thesis: You are not allowed to use the logo of Freie Universität Berlin

 1) First page = cover sheet